 Iowa Drunk Driving Laws – OWI – DUI – DWI

-Iowa drunk driving laws provide that it is unlawful to operate a motor vehicle in Iowa: While under the influence of an alcoholic beverage or other drug or a combination of such substances.
-While having an alcohol concentration of .08 or more.
-While having any amount of a controlled substance in one’s body.
+Iowa law provides that it is unlawful to operate a motor vehicle while under the influence of an alcoholic beverage or other drug or a combination of such substances; while having an alcohol concentration of .08 or more or while having any amount of a controlled substance in one’s body.

-If you have been Accused of driving while intoxicated in Iowa, welcome to OWIbuster.com.
-We are the number one source of information about this criminal charge on the Internet.
-Everything you ever wanted to know about OWI – drunk driving in Iowa is found here.
-We provide for you a free, OWI Consequences Program that will email you complete information and answers to your questions about the charge.
+Use our free, OWI Consequences Program to get all the details of your charge.
+When you use the program, it will send you an email of information and answers to your all your questions about drunk driving in Iowa.
 All you need do is answer a few simple questions.
-Once you complete and submit the form, you will receive a free, comprehensive, complete and detailed report by email telling you about the charge and the potential consequences you face.
+Once you complete and submit the form, you will receive a comprehensive report by email telling you about the charge and the potential consequences you face.
 There is no obligation and no confidential information is sought.
 If you want a free consultation with an OWI lawyer professional, just indicate so.

 What is an “OWI”, “DUI” or “DWI”?